Polarization-dependent observables in $H\to \ell^{+}\ell^{-} \gamma$ in the SM: Introduction

 \section{Introduction}

 The 2012 discovery of the Higgs particle by the ATLAS \cite{ATLAS:2012yve} and CMS \cite{CMS:2012qbp} experiments marked a significant milestone in confirming the Glashow-Salam-Weinberg (GSW) theory of weak interactions.
 GSW, which forms the $SU(2)\otimes U(1)$ part of the Standard Model (SM), unifies the weak and electromagnetic interactions.
 Now, the next goal in current and future colliders, such as the High Luminosity Large Hadron Collider (HL-LHC) and the International Linear Collider (ILC) \cite{Liss:2013hbb, CMS:2013xfa}, is to precisely measure properties of the Higgs particle discovered by the LHC \cite{ATLAS:2012yve,CMS:2012qbp} and determine if it is indeed the SM Higgs boson, or otherwise .Quantities like branching ratios, forward-backward asymmetries, and polarization asymmetries can be useful probes for answering this question.
 In this context, the Higgs couplings to $W$, $Z$, $\tau$, $b$, $t$, and photons have been measured by the CMS \cite{CMS:2017zyp, CMS:2018zzl, CMS:2019ekd, CMS:2013fjq, CMS:2018nsn, CMS:2018fdh, CMS:2018piu} and ATLAS \cite{ATLAS:2015muc, ATLAS:2014aga, ATLAS:2014xzb, ATLAS:2018pgp, ATLAS:2015xst, ATLAS:2018ynr, ATLAS:2018kot, ATLAS:2018mme, ATLAS:2018hxb} collaborations.
 However, current data, such as the CMS results at $150 \text{ fb}^{-1}$, are insufficient to measure spin asymmetries \cite{CMS:2022ahq, CMS:2023mku}.
+The technical challenges in measuring these asymmetries are expected to diminish with advancements in experimental capabilities.
 The HL-LHC, with its projected luminosity increase to $450-3000 \text{ fb}^{-1}$, along with future $e^{+}e^{-}$ colliders, should enable better asymmetry measurements \cite{Schmidt:2016jra, Rossi:2019swj}.

 The semi-leptonic Higgs decay has gained a lot of attention due to experimental accessibility at the Large Hadron Collider (LHC) and the upcoming high-luminosity LHC \cite{CMS:2019ajt, ATLAS:2019cid, ATLAS:2018bnv, Fonseca:2016tbn, Curtin:2013fra, Sun:2013cba,CMS:2022ahq,Sun:2013cba, Hernandez-Juarez:2024pty, Kachanovich:2024vpt}.
 Both CMS and ATLAS have recently presented first evidence of $H\to Z\gamma$ channel through its leptonic decays $(Z\to\ell^+\ell^-,\text{ } \ell=e \text{ or }\mu)$ which is a sub-process of $H\rightarrow\ell^+ \ell^-\gamma$ decays as $H\to Z^*[\to\ell^+\ell^-]\gamma$ \cite{CMS:2023mku}.
 Therefore, this channel can work as a tool to test the SM properties of the Higgs boson at high energy, which are recently becoming accessible at current and future experimental facilities.
 In addition, this channel may also provide an additional avenue for indirect searches to probe any possible new physics (NP) i.e., the physics beyond the SM \cite{Sun:2013cba,Krause:2018wmo,Athron:2021kve,Tran:2023vgk,Benbrik:2022bol,Denner:2019fcr,Kanemura:2017gbi,Kanemura:2019slf,Kanemura:2022ldq,Aiko:2023xui,Phan:2021xwc,VanOn:2021myp,Kachanovich:2020xyg,Hue:2023tdz,Chiang:2012qz} as many new particles can propagate in the loop diagrams of these decay processes.
 Similarly, the precise measurements of these decays may also explore any mixing of new neutral Higgs bosons with the SM-like Higgs bosons.